 Social media should not be a one-way street.
 To be successful and build a following that matters, you have to be social!
 Share others’ posts on Facebook.
 Ask questions.
 Answer questions.
 Retweet.
 Share articles.
 Thank people for retweeting your posts.
 Repin.
 Like others’ posts.
 These are all ways to be involved in social media.
 The more engagement, the better; so don’t forget the social in social media!

 Why set KPIs and measurable goals if you aren’t tracking the results?
 Social media should be treated the same as your other marketing activities and properly measured.
 You can’t assume that simply keeping tracking of the number of fans or followers is a good enough indication of success.
 Social media channels have matured to the point where there is an increasingly high level of analytics behind them.

 So be sure to keep a close eye on your social media analytics such as Facebook Insights, LinkedIn Page Statistics and Pinterest Analytics.
 There are also tons of third-party social media tracking tools out there to help you measure the success of your social media and gain additional insights as well.
 Here are 5 recommended tools for social media management and measurement.

 Your company’s website analytics (such as Google Analytics or more advanced analytic tools) can also be a great measurement tool to tell you how much website, blog and landing page traffic your social media channels are actually generating.
 When a visitor from social media is guided to a lead-generating landing page, it can move from what is nothing more than a fan or follower to an actual lead or potential customer.
 This is where analytics can help you prove the true value of your social media efforts, by keeping track of social-to-visit-to-lead metrics.

 / / /

-While there are many firms on social media, not every company is seeing the value or reaping the rewards of their efforts.
+While most firms are on social media, not every everyone is seeing the value or reaping the rewards of their efforts.
 Be sure you are not falling into these pitfalls, and you’ll begin to realize the real value that social media can bring to your marketing strategy and business.